 We’re delighted to have you enrolled in our program.
-To get started on campus, there are a few administrative items you’ll need to take care of.
+To get started on campus, there are a few administrative items you’ll need to take care of, first.
 Please follow the directions below.

 Get a BU ID card:

-Students can get the BU ID, known as a Terrier Card, Monday through Friday, 9 a.m.–5 p.m., from the Terrier Card Office, 775 Commonwealth Avenue, Student Lounge, Lower Level.
+Students can get their BU ID, known as a Terrier Card, Monday through Friday, 9 a.m.–5 p.m., from the Terrier Card Office, 775 Commonwealth Avenue, Student Lounge, Lower Level.
 Note: The Terrier Card Office will not officially start issuing cards until August 30.
-If students would like to be issued a card before that date, they must see Jennifer Streubel in MCS 140F.
-She can produce a letter to carry over to the Terrier Card Office.

 Get a BU computer account: